Skip to main content

 How to create a budget

-To start, click on the blue 'Add' button at the top of the table or you can also hover beside the account name and a plus sign will pop up.
+To start, click on the blue 'Add' button at the top of the table, alternatively you can hover beside the account name and a plus sign will pop up.

-Either of these methods will bring up a budget box on the left hand side, where you have three options; Repeating, One-off and Linked.
+Either of these methods will bring up a budget box on the left hand side, where you have four options; Repeating, One-off, Auto and Linked.

 Here you will set: